~ Drum Making Workshops ~

 ~ Exchange ~

-Exchange for two days of guidance, all the materials, and tea-snacks both days
+Exchange for full days of guidance, all the materials, lunch, and tea-snacks

 (non refundable, due to cost of material)